Group Testing: An Information Theory Perspective: Summary of algorithms

 Thus, when performing group testing with test design $\mat X$, had the true defective set been $\L$, we would have observed the outcome $\vec y$.
 Clearly the true defective set $\K$ is itself a satisfying set.

 While we postpone complete definitions of algorithms until the relevant sections, it is worth providing a quick outline here: \begin{description} \item[SSS (smallest satisfying set)] chooses the smallest satisfying set.
-This is based on the idea that the defective set $\K$ is a satisfying set, but since defectivity is rare, $\K$ is likely to be small.
-This algorithm appears unlikely to be implementable with a practical runtime in general for large $n$, as it is equivalent to solving an integer program.
+This is based on the idea that the defective set $\K$ is a satisfying set, but since defectivity is rare, $\K$ is likely to be small in size.
+This algorithm faces computational challenges when $n$ is large, since it is equivalent to solving an integer program.
 See Sections \ref{sec:sss} and \ref{sec:lp} for details. \item[COMP (combinatorial orthogonal matching pursuit)] assumes \\ that each item is defective unless there is a simple proof that it is nondefective, namely, that the item is in at least one negative test.
 See Section \ref{sec:COMP} for details. \item[DD (definite defectives)] assumes that each item is nondefective unless there is a certain simple proof that it is defective.
 See Section \ref{sec:DD} for details. \item[SCOMP (sequential COMP)] attempts to find the smallest satisfying set by beginning with the DD set of definite defectives, and sequentially adding items to the estimated defective set until a satisfying set is obtained.
 See Section \ref{sec:SCOMP} for details. \item[Linear programming relaxations] solve a relaxed form of the smallest satisfying set problem, and use this to attempt to find the smallest satisfying set.
 See Section \ref{sec:lp} for details. \end{description} In Chapter \ref{ch:algorithms_noisy}, we will present additional algorithms that can be specialized to the noiseless case, particularly \textit{belief propagation} (see Section \ref{sec:belprop}) and \textit{separate decoding of items} (Section \ref{sec:separate}).
 Since these algorithms are primarily of interest for noisy settings, we omit them from this chapter to avoid repetition.
+We also briefly mention an additional technique called \emph{spatial coupling}; in Chapter \ref{ch:achievability}, we will discuss that this technique has polynomial runtime and provably achieves optimal rates.
+The reason for deferring this approach to Chapter \ref{ch:achievability} is that its development is strongly aligned with the theoretical developments of that chapter, and less so with the algorithmic developments of the present chapter.

 We will shortly see numerical evidence that SSS performs the best when the problem is sufficiently small that it can be implemented, while the SCOMP and linear programming approaches perform best among the more practical algorithms.
 As another means to compare these algorithms, in the upcoming sections, we will mathematically analyse the rates achieved by these algorithms in the case that the matrix $\mat X$ has a Bernoulli design, formally stated as follows.